dafral/Round2_Engine/README.md

 - **Shift:** Accelerate camera
 - **Mouse wheel:** zoom in and out
 - **Right click + Move Mouse:** orbital camera

+## Clarifications
+- There is no resource manager.
+- When you load the scene, the camera goes to the position 0,0,0.

+## Innovation
+- Bounding Volume (GameObjects don't have only AABBs, they have also spheres around them).
+- Octree instead of KDtree

 ## Libraries used